The 3D Cosmic Shoreline for Nurturing Planetary Atmospheres: Shorelines in 3D

-Figure \ref{f:shoreline-any} shows the inferred shoreline model for the {\bf any} atmosphere subset, representing the question of whether a planet has any type of atmosphere or volatile reservoir across a broad range of flux, similar to ZC17.
-Because the probability of an atmosphere $A$ is a function in a 3D volume, it can be a little tricky to visualize.
-We display this 3D volume in slices: each row holds one dimension fixed to a narrow range and visualizes the other two dimensions on the $x$ and $y$ axes, and each column displays a different range of values for the fixed dimension.
+Figures \ref{f:shoreline} and \ref{f:shoreline-animated} show the inferred shoreline model.
+All Solar System worlds and exoplanets in the ``no magma ocean'' sample were used to determine the shoreline parameters.
+Although not included in the fit, the ultrahot magma- ocean planets are still shown for context.
+Because the probability of an atmosphere $A$ is a function in a 3D volume, it can be a little tricky to visualize in a single plot.
+In Figure \ref{f:shoreline} we display this 3D volume in slices: each row holds one dimension fixed to a narrow range and visualizes the other two dimensions on the $x$ and $y$ axes, and each column displays a different range of values for the fixed dimension.
 The background color shows the modeled probability of an atmosphere at each $(x, y)$ location in each slice, marginalized (= integrated, see \citealt{hoggDataAnalysisRecipes2010a, siviaDataAnalysisBayesian2011, vanderplasFrequentismBayesianismPythondriven2014a, ivezicStatisticsDataMining2020}) over both the width of the slice and the uncertainties on the model parameters.
 Even for infinitely thin slices with no parameter uncertainties the transition would still appear fuzzy due to the intrinsic width $w$ (see Equation \ref{e:p_i}).
+Figure \ref{f:shoreline-animated} shows an animated version, stepping through slices in stellar luminosity.